alfitz/storybook/addons/knobs/README.md

 ### number

-The number knob allows the user to modify a number used in a story using an input field.
+The `number` knob allows the user to modify a number used in a story using an input field.

 ##### Usage
 ```js
 number(label, defaultValue); // valid values are numbers [0-9]
 ```

-In the following example, the value of the knob is fed in as a prop to the component rendered in the story.
+In the following example, the value of the knob is fed in inline as a prop to the component rendered in the story.

 ##### Example
 ```js